DragnaCarta/Curse-of-Strahd-Reloaded/Appendices/Non-Player Characters.md

 <strong>Challenge</strong> 6 or 5 if poisoned<br>
 <hr>
 <p><strong><em>Legendary Resistance (1/day).</em></strong> If Izek fails a saving throw, he can choose to succeed instead.</p>
+<p><strong><em>Indomitable.</em></strong> If Izek would be paralyzed or stunned, he is slowed instead.
+(He must spend 1 extra foot of movement for every foot he moves using his speed, attack rolls against him have advantage, and he has disadvantage on Dexterity saving throws.)
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Izek makes two melee attacks.</p>
 <p><strong><em>Silvered Battleaxe.</em></strong> <em>Melee weapon attack:</em> +8 to hit, reach 5 ft., one target. <em>Hit:</em> 10 (1d8 + 5) slashing damage plus 2 (1d4) fire damage.</p>
 <p><strong><em>Burning Punch.</em></strong> <em>Melee weapon attack:</em> +8 to hit, reach 5 ft., one target. <em>Hit:</em> 8 (1d4 + 5) bludgeoning damage plus 2 (1d4) fire damage, and Izek can push the target up to 5 ft. away.
 On a critical hit, the target must also succeed on a DC 16 Constitution saving throw or be dazed until the start of Izek’s next turn.
 (That creature can move or take one action on its turn, not both.
 It also can’t take a bonus action or a reaction.)</p>
 <p><strong><em>Flaming Wave.</em></strong> A wave of flames sweeps out from Izek in a line that is 60 feet long and 5 feet wide.
 Each creature in the line must make a DC 13 Dexterity saving throw or take 11 (2d10) fire damage.
 The fire ignites flammable objects in the area that aren't being worn or carried.</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Flame Burst.</em></strong> Izek slams his battleaxe into the ground, causing a torrent of flames to swirl around him.
-Each creature within 10 feet must make a DC 13 Dexterity saving throw or take 11 (2d10) fire damage.</p>
+Each creature within 5 feet must make a DC 13 Dexterity saving throw or take 7 (2d6) fire damage.</p>
 <p><strong><em>Explosive Blast.</em></strong> A bright streak flashes from Izek’s clawed hand to a point he chooses within 90 feet and then blossoms with a low roar into an explosion of flame.
-Each creature in a 10-foot-radius sphere centered on that point must make a DC 13 Dexterity saving throw.
-A target takes 9 (2d8) fire damage on a failed save, or half as much damage on a successful one.
+Each creature in a 5-foot-radius sphere centered on that point must make a DC 13 Dexterity saving throw.
+A target takes 7 (2d6) fire damage on a failed save, or half as much damage on a successful one.
 A target that fails the save is also knocked prone.
 The fire spreads around corners.
 It ignites flammable objects in the area that aren't being worn or carried.</p>
 <h3>Reactions</h3>
-<p>Izek can take up to three reactions per round, but only one per turn.</p>
+<p>Izek can take up to three reactions per round, but only one per turn.
+If Izek would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>
 <p><strong><em>Hot Pursuit.</em></strong> In response to taking damage from an attack or spell, Izek propels himself forward with a jet of crackling flames, moving up to 30 feet without provoking opportunity attacks.
-He can then immediately make a burning punch attack against a creature within range.</p>
+He can then immediately make a <strong><em>burning punch</em></strong> attack against a creature within range.</p>
 <p><strong><em>Cinder Sparks.</em></strong> In response to taking damage from a melee attack, Izek causes the air around him to burst with swirling cinders.
-The attacker must succeed on a DC 13 Constitution saving throw or take 2 (1d4) fire damage and be blinded until the start of Izek's next turn.</p>
+The attacker must succeed on a DC 13 Constitution saving throw or take 2 (1d4) fire damage and be blinded until the end of its next turn.</p>
 <p><strong><em>Retaliatory Burn (1/round).</em></strong> In response to taking damage from a melee attack made with a metal weapon, Izek causes the object to glow red-hot until the start of his next turn.
-Any creature in physical contact with the weapon immediately takes 9 (2d8) fire damage and must succeed on a DC 13 Constitution saving throw or drop the weapon if it can.
+Any creature in physical contact with the weapon immediately takes 4 (1d8) fire damage and must succeed on a DC 13 Constitution saving throw or drop the weapon if it can.
 If it doesn’t drop the object, it has disadvantage on attack rolls and ability checks until the start of Izek’s next turn.</p>
 </div>

 ## Lady Fiona Wachter
+Lady Wachter still has the statistics of a **priest**.
+However, she has a different list of prepared spells:

+* Cantrips (at will): _light, toll the dead, thaumaturgy_
+* 1st level (4 slots): _command, sanctuary, bane_
+* 2nd level (3 slots): _blindness/deafness, zone of truth, hold person_
+* 3rd level (2 slots): _animate dead, spirit guardians_

 **Roleplaying Information**
 ***Resonance.*** Lady Wachter should inspire wariness for her loyalty to Strahd, grudging respect for her streak of pragmatic rationality, endearment for her dedication to her children, and pity for the tragedy of her family.